timothyhull/breadpool-self-eval/docs/index.md

         I've loved intense athletic competition for as long as I can remember, first competing in a running race at the age of 5.
 I love the grind of physical preparation, the struggle of mental readiness, the joy of successes, the pain of failures, and even the process to recover from the devastation of injuries, just for the chance to compete again.

-        Military service disabilities and sports injuries now prevent me from competing in the sports I've spent most of my life learning, playing, and loving.
+        Military service disabilities and sports injuries prevent me from competing in the sports I've spent most of my life learning, playing, and loving.
 Losing the ability to compete in these sports in recent years crushed me, leaving me feeling without purpose and desperate for a way to fill the competitive athletic void in my life.

-        Officiating roller derby has allowed me to feel like my chance to participate in competitive athletic activities isn't yet over because, at least for the time being, my body still allows me to roller skate with high intensity.
-Even though I am not a competitor on the track, officiating allows me to experience the joy of competitive preparation through intense physical training, rules study, video analysis, and practicing with peers who push me to be better every day.
+        Officiating roller derby has allowed me to feel like my chance to participate in competitive athletic activities isn't yet over because, at least for now, my body still allows me to roller skate with high intensity.
+Even though I am not a competitor on the track, officiating allows me to experience the joy of competitive preparation through intense physical training, rules study, video analysis, and practicing with peers who push me to improve every day.

         <figure markdown>
         ![Jammer Referee, AoA vs. Rat City, October, 2023 - Credit: Jonathan Works Photography (worksphoto on Facebook)](images/breadpool_jr_aoa_vs_rat_city_10_7_2023.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }